hedii/php-crawler/README.md

 # php-crawler

-A crawler application written with php and Laravel that finds email addresses on the internets.
+A crawler application with a php backend using Laravel, and a frontend unsing vuejs, that finds email addresses on the internets.

 Given an entry point url, the crawler will search for emails in all the urls available from this entry point domain name.
-The emails are downloadable in a text file at any time.
+The emails are downloadable as a text file.

-Several users can start searching for emails without viewing the other users' searches (searches are related to a user).
+Multiple users can start searching for emails without being able see the other users' searches (searches are related to a single user).

 ## Server requirements